See also: Organizations

 Bridge to Independence

-The Bridge to Independence Program is designed to support students who have been diagnosed with Autism Spectrum Disorder in their pursuit of their chosen degree at Nicholls State University.
+The Bridge to Independence Program is designed to support students who have been diagnosed with Autism Spectrum Disorder in the pursuit of their chosen degree at Nicholls State University.
 Bridge provides systematic monitoring of academic, behavioral, and social performance.
 Academic coaches and peer mentors provide tutoring and facilitate participation in campus activities and organizations.
-Bridge staff assist in advising, self-advocacy, coordination of services, and reserved on-campus housing.
-For more information contact Dr. Mary Breaud at email@example.com or Robin Bell at firstname.lastname@example.org.
+Bridge staff assists in advising, self-advocacy, coordination of services, and reserved on-campus housing.
+For more information contact Dr. Mary Breaud at email@example.com or our program staff at firstname.lastname@example.org

 Eastern Michigan University – Ypsilanti, MI

 College Supports Program